-Lavender, in particular, has a strong affect and can calm an otherwise anxious dog.
+Lavender, in particular, has a strong effect and can calm an otherwise anxious dog.

 How do I use aromatherapy to calm my dog down?

-You’ll read a number of methods, from rubbing essential oils on the dogs skin to a more passive approach of having full time diffusers throughout the house.
+You’ll read several methods, from rubbing essential oils on the dog’s skin to a more passive approach of having full-time diffusers throughout the house.

-We go with the full time diffusers as we have seen that it seems to have a noticeable approach over time.
-Note that we are also engaging in other active calming practices at the same time so I cannot point my finger at aromatherapy (or any of the others) and say it has had the most affect.
+We go with the full-time diffusers as we have seen that it seems to have a noticeable approach over time.
+Note that we are also engaging in other active calming practices simultaneously, so I cannot point my finger at aromatherapy (or any of the others) and say it has had the most effect.

-However, when we run out of the diffusers, we see a noticeable difference in the anxiety levels of our naturally nervous dogs.
+However, when we run out of the diffusers, we see a noticeable difference in our naturally nervous dogs’ anxiety levels.

 Many advocate rubbing diluted essential oils right onto the dog.
-It makes for an enjoyable session for human and dog alike.
-Rubbing the oils into the neck, behind the ears, etc will work wonders for their mood and their levels of anxiety.
+It makes for an enjoyable session for humans and dogs alike.
+Rubbing the oils into the neck, behind the ears, etc., will work wonders for their mood and anxiety levels.

 Are pheromones a part of aromatherapy?

 Quite a few products on the market today are available, and many vets recommend them.
 We use them as well.